ROCm/rocprofiler-compute/docs/how-to/pc_sampling.rst

    :align: center
    :alt: Stochastic PC sampling snapshot

-If user don't filter kernel, the output will fall back to the orignal data from rocprfv3 csv output for kernels:
+If user don't filter kernel, the output will fall back to the orignal data from rocprfv3 csv output for all kernels:

 .. image:: ../../data/pc_sampling/pc_sampling_no_kernel_filtering.png
    :align: center